How to Finance a Roll-Up Acquisition

 A roll-up acquisition strategy involves buying and consolidating several smaller companies into a larger parent company.
 Buyers and sponsors typically use this strategy in fragmented industries that they believe would benefit from consolidation.

 Roll-ups are a common strategy for Private Equity and certain entrepreneurs.
-The transactions' sponsor typically sets up a platform company that handles all the acquisitions.
+The transaction's sponsor typically sets up a platform company that handles all the acquisitions.

 Each subsequent acquisition is merged with the platform company.
 These acquisitions are colloquially known as "bolt-on" companies because they are "bolted into" the platform company.